ericgaspar/wishthis-_ynh/doc/DESCRIPTION.md

-This is a dummy description of this app features
+wishthis is a simple, intuitive and modern wishlist platform to create, manage and view your wishes for any kind of occasion.